All-Party group

-The process of forming this all-party group in the UK parliament was initiated in December 2022.
+The process of forming an all-party group in the UK parliament was initiated in December 2022.
 It was registered in April 2023.
+It ran till parliament was dissolved for the general election in May 2024.

 What is an APPG?